Post-exertional malaise: Symptoms

+Symptoms typically begin 12–48 hours after the triggering activity, but may be immediate, or delayed up to 7 days.
+PEM lasts "usually a day or longer", but can span hours, days, weeks, or months.

+PEM involves an exacerbation of symptoms, or the appearance of new symptoms, which are often severe enough to impact a person's functioning.

+Triggers

 PEM is triggered by "minimal" physical or mental activities that were previously tolerated, and that healthy people tolerate, like attending a social event, grocery shopping, or even taking a shower.
-Emotional distress, injury, sleep deprivation, infections, and spending too long standing or sitting up are other as potential triggers.
+Sensory overload, emotional distress, injury, sleep deprivation, infections, and spending too long standing or sitting up are other potential triggers.
 The resulting symptoms are disproportionate to the triggering activity and are often debilitating, potentially rendering someone housebound or bedbound until they recover.

-The course of a crash is highly variable.
-Symptoms typically begin 12–48 hours after the triggering activity, but may be immediate, or delayed up to 7 days.
-PEM lasts "usually a day or longer," but can span hours, days, weeks, or months.
+Variability

 The level of activity that triggers PEM, as well as the symptoms, vary from person to person, and within individuals over time.
 Due to this variability, affected people may be unable to predict what will trigger it.
 This variable, relapsing-remitting pattern can cause one's abilities to fluctuate from one day to the next.

 Diagnosis

-PEM is a common symptom of both ME/CFS and long Covid.
+PEM is a hallmark symptom of ME/CFS and is common in long COVID.

-Its presence can be difficult to assess because patients and doctors may be unfamiliar with it.
+However, its presence can be difficult to assess because patients and doctors may be unfamiliar with it.
 Hence, the WHO recommends that clinicians explicitly ask long COVID patients whether symptoms worsen with activity.

 The 2-day Cardiopulmonary Exercise Test (CPET) may aid in documenting PEM, showing apparent abnormalities in the body's response to exercise.
 Still, more research on developing a diagnostic test is needed.

 Epidemiology

-Depending on the definition of ME/CFS used, PEM is present in 60 to 100% of ME/CFS patients.
-PEM is considered a cardinal symptom by some diagnostic criteria: the International Consensus Criteria, the National Academy of Medicine criteria, and NICE's definition of CFS all require it.
+PEM is considered a cardinal symptom of ME/CFS by modern diagnostic criteria: the International Consensus Criteria, the National Academy of Medicine criteria, and NICE's definition of ME/CFS all require it.
 The Canadian Consensus Criteria require "post exertional malaise and/or [post exertional] fatigue" instead.
 On the other hand, the older Oxford Criteria lack any mention of PEM, and the Fukuda Criteria consider it optional.
+Depending on the definition of ME/CFS used, PEM is present in 60 to 100% of ME/CFS patients.

-Studies have found that a majority of people with long COVID experience post-exertional malaise as well.
+A majority of people with long COVID experience post-exertional malaise as well.